samba/clusteros/README.md

 ## Building the ISO

 **Note** the Makefile is written to support only Linux hosts, for composing the ISO.
-(I use a Debian VM on a MacOS laptop.)
+The program `xorriso` is required.
+On MacOS, `colima` can provide a suitable Debian environment for building ISOs.

 ```bash
 make iso